-With the combined might of Disney, Marvel, Star Wars, Pixar, and National Geographic on tap, as well as plenty more quality content like The Simpsons, Disney Plus delivers not just a massive amount of content, but a huge amount of programming that can be enjoyed by the entire family.
+With the combined might of Disney, Marvel, Star Wars, Pixar, National Geographic and Star on tap, as well as plenty more quality content like The Simpsons, Disney Plus delivers not just a massive amount of content, but a huge amount of programming that can be enjoyed by the entire family.

-Over a 1,000 movies and more than 7,500 TV show episodes is just mind-boggling for what equates to about $6 / £5 per month, and even when you try to pick holes in the offering, such as that its content does lean slightly toward more younger viewers, at the end of the day you just can't take a shine of the Disney+ streaming service.
+Over a 1,000 movies and more than 7,500 TV show episodes is just mind-boggling for the price you pay for a year's access, and even when you try to pick holes in the offering, such as that its content doesn't deliver in terms of anime, at the end of the day you just can't take the shine off the Disney+ streaming service.